kiisu-dsalyss/rats/README.md

 **Endpoints** The following endpoints are available:

- - `/region` This endpoint returns the region information for the current track.
-The response includes the region names given in the project file
+ - `/region` The response includes the region names given in the project file

    `/transport` This endpoint returns the transport state for REAPER.
 The response includes the current position.